emersonmellado/nodebcjan6_2020/css.md

 * [Float image example](./examples/css/layout/float2.html)

-* In this example we float boath div elements to the left so each will position beside the other one
+* In this example we float both div elements to the left so each will position beside the other one
 * We set the width value to 50% so each of them will cover half of the parent container
 * When we float elements the parent container doesn't know the height of the elements
 * In this case we need to set a height to the parent element